ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 QuestWorlds supports two options for the "better roll": the highest roll, or the lowest roll.
 Some groups prefer lowest roll, some higher.
 The preference toward "low is better", is often because because 1 is a critical and 20 a fumble, and toward "high is better" because the winner has rolled a higher number.
 Groups wanting higher abilities to win out slightly more often should use higher roll.

+We also use the phrase "worse roll@ to indicate the losing roll.

 #### 2.3.5.2 Confusing Ties

 Your GM will describe most tied results as inconclusive standoffs, in which neither of you gets what you wanted.